corda/cordapp-trial-framework/README.md

 ## What is the Trial Framework?

-This framework is a result of automation and stability improvements made as a part of executing previous Cordapp Trials.
+This framework is a result of automation and stability improvements made as a part of executing previous GTM Trials.
 It provides a number of benefits that streamline the process of deploying and operating a Corda node.

 - Scripts to setup Linux VMs
 - Encapsulate the Corda node and related services in docker images